drush-ops/drush/docs/bootstrap.md

 The Drush Bootstrap Process
 ===========================

-When preparing to run a command, drush works by "bootstrapping" the Drupal environment in very much the same way that is done during a normal page request from the web server, so most drush commands run in the context of a fully-initialized website.
+When preparing to run a command, Drush works by "bootstrapping" the Drupal environment in very much the same way that is done during a normal page request from the web server, so most Drush commands run in the context of a fully-initialized website.

-For efficiency and convenience, some drush commands can work without first bootstrapping a Drupal site, or by only partially bootstrapping a site.
-This is more efficient, because there is sometimes a slight delay involved with bootstrapping, especially in some of the later stages.
-It is also a matter of convenience, because some commands are useful to use even when you do not have a working Drupal site available to bootstrap.
-For example, you can use drush to download Drupal with \`drush dl drupal\`.
+For efficiency and convenience, some Drush commands can work without first bootstrapping a Drupal site, or by only partially bootstrapping a site.
+This is more faster than a full bootstrap.
+It is also a matter of convenience, because some commands are useful even when you don't have a working Drupal site.
+For example, you can use Drush to download Drupal with `drush dl drupal`.
 This obviously does not require any bootstrapping to work.

-Starting with Drush-5, the loading of configuration files is no longer closely tied to the drush bootstrapping process.
-All configuration files are now loaded upfront, during DRUSH\_BOOTSTRAP\_DRUSH, with the Drupal root and site configuration files being loaded in advance of the corresponding bootstrap phase.
-See \`drush topic docs-configuration\` for details on drush configuration files.

-DRUSH\_BOOTSTRAP\_DRUSH
+DRUSH\_BOOTSTRAP\_NONE
 -----------------------

-Only bootstrap Drush, without any Drupal specific code.
+Only run Drush preflight, without considering Drupal at all.

 Any code that operates on the Drush installation, and not specifically any Drupal directory, should bootstrap to this phase.

 DRUSH\_BOOTSTRAP\_DRUPAL\_ROOT
 ------------------------------

-Set up and test for a valid drupal root, either through the -r/--root options, or evaluated based on the current working directory.
+Set up and test for a valid Drupal root, either through the -r/--root options, or evaluated based on the current working directory.

 Any code that interacts with an entire Drupal installation, and not a specific site on the Drupal installation should use this bootstrap phase.